Lil Fantasy Vol. 1: Background

+Chaeyoung has previously been credited as a songwriter on several of Twice's works, including Signal, Twicetagram, What Is Love?, Feel Special, and Fancy You.
+Her artwork, inspired by the style of Tim Burton, has also been previously featured on a limited edition version of Twice's second extended play, Page Two, in 2016.

 In December 2022, Chaeyoung discussed her potential solo debut in an interview with GQ Korea, stating that she wanted to show her "most natural self" in her first album, participating in the creation of every song.
 She began learning to play the guitar earlier that year, and then performed an unreleased solo track titled "My Guitar" on Twice's Ready to Be World Tour (2023–2024).
 In a March 2025 interview with Dazed Korea, Chaeyoung said she hoped her album would explain who she is.
-In September 2025, she told Rolling Stone that she began working on the album about a year ago, though the project took two to three years in total.
+In September 2025, she told Rolling Stone that the project took two to three years in total.
 For the first two years, she focused on figuring out what she wanted the album to be and what kind of music she wanted to create, spending a lot of time developing her ideas before putting them into action.
+Chaeyoung also told Billboard Korea that the album spent "about a year" in production.

+Release and promotion

 On June 10, 2025, JYP Entertainment confirmed that Chaeyoung was preparing for her solo debut.
-She is the fourth member of Twice to debut solo, following Nayeon in 2022, Jihyo in 2023, and Tzuyu in 2024.
+She is the fourth member of Twice to debut solo, following Nayeon, Jihyo and Tzuyu.
 On August 8, it was announced that Chaeyoung would release her debut album on September 12.
 The album's title, Lil Fantasy Vol. 1, was revealed on August 12.
 On September 1, a music video was released for album track "Avocado", featuring Japanese band Gliiico.
 On September 2, the album's track listing was revealed, showing that Chaeyoung is the sole lyricist for three songs and is a co-lyricist on the remaining six songs.
 She also has composition and arrangement credits on most of the tracks.
+Chaeyoung held an exclusive listening party the day before the release at Hannam House in Seoul in order to communicate with fans.
 On September 12, the album was released along with a music video for its lead single "Shoot (Firecracker)".

+Chaeyoung performed on several South Korean music programs on the day of and shortly after the album's release.
+Her first televised appearance was a performance of "Shoot (Firecracker)" on KBS2's Music Bank on September 12.
+She also performed "Shoot (Firecracker)" on MBC's Show!
+Music Core and SBS's Inkigayo on September 13th and 14th respectively.